GameServersHub-LLC/Knowledgebase/docs/Path of Titans/Guides/Maps Info/Path-of-Titans-Maplewood.md

 Map Game.ini Name `Maplewood`
 :::

+**Psycho Dodo Clan presents: Maplewood**

+A great 10x10 expanse of forest, grasslands, marsh/wetlands/sloughs, and lakes/rivers!
+Look for information signs, learn about the park!

+High alritude brings great fog!
+Computer weather control (single player only, so far) =  Hit tab, press the `o` key, while holding they key, use the mouse to adjust weather to your liking.

+**PHOTOSENSATIVITY WARNING: THIS MAP HAS LIGHTNING!** Special thanks to Fortress (FBTH) for helping me out with some aspects of the map!

 Below is a list of all the POI's, Quest, Water and Waystones names for the current map.

 ## Point of Interest